gaucho1978/BACCAble/docs/architecture/USB_DIAGNOSTICS.md

   verified way to improve battery charging.
 It is off after startup and stops at engine stop or diagnostic-mode entry.

-Use the existing Save entry to retain settings.
+Leave Feature setup to persist committed changes automatically.
 New settings are initially off;
 existing saved settings take priority over compiled defaults.

 ## ELM-compatible USB diagnostics